esadigov/network/README.md

 # network
 Network Architecture design for Hospital buildings.
-(UFAZ project) Done by Kamil Salimli and Emil Sadigov
+(University project) Applied best practices of security and networking according to CISCO.
+Project is done with Kamil Salimli.

+In order to see the app you should install the Packet Tracer and open the model.pkt file.